 Plantar fasciitis is a problem that plagues many runners and non-runners alike.
 Do conventional approaches work?
 They may help relieve, however, some of the well-worn approaches are questionable.

 Most people with the condition may visit a podiatrist since they specialize in feet.
 The truth is that the feet are the point of impact but may not be the reason they hurt.

-You may have had an injection, or had foot orthotics recommended or had been told to get a device that will stretch your calf at night.
+You may have had an injection, had foot orthotics recommended, or had been told to get a device that will stretch your calf at night.
 Sometimes, these approaches will relieve the condition but is the healthcare provider fully understanding why you developed the problem in the first place?